maddie480/ExtendedVariantMode/README.md

 * **Jump count**: removes your ability to jump or gives you the ability to jump again in midair
 * **Upside Down**: this flips the game upside down.
 Much like the Mirror Mode variant, but vertically.
 * **Hyperdash Speed** and **Wallbouncing speed**: controls the speed of hyperdashes (stacks up with X speed) or wallboucing (stacks up with jump height)
+* **Disable neutral jumping**: Prevents you from using that technique to climb walls without losing stamina.
+Neutral jumps now behave like normal jumps!

 This has some Troll Variants too (weird ideas that somehow got implemented anyway):
 * **Force Duck on Ground**: Exactly what it says, you have to duck whenever you touch the ground!